-I’ve pretty much made my career as a teacher of creative writing for more than 25 years.
+I’ve pretty much made a career of teaching creative writing for more than 25 years.
 Sheesh, think of that!
 TWENTY-FIVE YEARS!!!

 Still, I suppose my biggest claim to fame is co-creating the Dramatica Theory of Narrative with my long-time creative partner, Chris Huntley.
 It was absolutely the most complex, mind-bending, head-exploding raw effort I’ve ever put into anything.
 And since it happened back in 1991-1994, that’s saying something!

 If you’re interested in how we developed the Dramatica theory, you can read about it in a little article I wrote entitled (with all humility – that I can muster, anyway), Dramatica: How We Did It!